• Home

 QT prolongation

 Phenothiazine derivatives may potentiate QT interval prolongation which increases the risk of onset of serious ventricular arrhythmias of the torsade de pointes type, which is potentially fatal (sudden death).
-QT prolongation is exacerbated, in particular, in the presence of bradycardia, hypokalaemia, and acquired (i.e. drug induced) QT prolongation.
+QT prolongation is exacerbated, in particular, in the presence of bradycardia, hypokalemia, and acquired (i.e. drug induced) QT prolongation.
 If the clinical situation permits, medical and laboratory evaluations should be performed to rule out possible risk factors before initiating treatment with a phenothiazine derivative and as deemed necessary during treatment.

 Photosensitivity reactions